fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265260461-c22ae797-2809-464b-96fc-d0c020f4807b.png)

-After completing these steps, you have learned the basic process of adding and using a custom plugin in LobeChat.
+After completing these steps, you have learned the basic process of adding and using a custom plugin in PlanChat.

 <br/>